ZANE.C

 • For each node, iterate on available feature and try split the dataset into two.

-• For each feature, calculate the purity and information gain, using (p is the correctness for current node):
+• For each feature, calculate the purity and information gain:

 • Select the feature has greatest positive information gain.